Zinc sulfate: Production, reactions, structure

 With a reduction potential of −0.76 V, zinc(II) reduces only with difficulty.

 When heated above 680 °C, zinc sulfate decomposes into sulfur dioxide gas and zinc oxide fume, both of which are hazardous.

 The heptahydrate is isostructural with ferrous sulfate heptahydrate.
-The solid consists of [Zn(H_{2}O)_{6}]^{2+} ions interacting with sulfate and one water of crystallization by hydrogen bonds.
+The solid consists of [Zn(H2O)6](2+) ions interacting with sulfate and one water of crystallization by hydrogen bonds.
 Anhydrous zinc sulfate is isomorphous with anhydrous copper(II) sulfate.
 It exists as the mineral zincosite.
 A monohydrate is known.
 The hexahydrate is also recognized.

 Minerals

-As a mineral, ZnSO_{4}·7H_{2}O is known as goslarite.
+As a mineral, ZnSO4*7H2O is known as goslarite.
 Zinc sulfate occurs as several other minor minerals, such as zincmelanterite, (Zn,Cu,Fe)SO4*7H2O (structurally different from goslarite).
 Lower hydrates of zinc sulfate are rarely found in nature: (Zn,Fe)SO4*6H2O (bianchite), (Zn,Mg)SO4*4H2O (boyleite), and (Zn,Mn)SO4*H2O (gunningite).

 Safety

 Zinc sulfate powder is an eye irritant.
 Ingestion of trace amounts is considered safe, and zinc sulfate is added to animal feed as a source of essential zinc, at rates of up to several hundred milligrams per kilogram of feed.
 Excess ingestion results in acute stomach distress, with nausea and vomiting appearing at 2–8 mg/kg of body weight.
 Nasal irrigation with a solution of zinc sulfate has been found to be able to damage the olfactory sense nerves and induce anosmia in a number of different species, including humans.